The Palestine Oriental Society: Origins

 The society was the idea of the Yale University Assyriologist Albert T. Clay who was spending a year in Palestine as the annual professor of the American school of archaeological research in Palestine.
 He modelled it on the American Oriental Society which had been founded in 1842.

 A preliminary meeting was held on 9 January 1920 at which a number of eminent academic, political, and military figures were present, and a constitution adopted which included a statement that the object of the society be the "cultivation and publication of researches on the ancient Orient".

 The first general meeting of the society was held at Jerusalem on 22 March 1920 at which the papers read included: "Influence of topography in the Psalms" by John Punnett Peters; "A Palestinian Hebrew Inscription" by Nahum Slouschz; "Some fresh meanings for Hebrew roots" by David Yellin; "Noun classes and polarity in Hamitic, and their bearing upon the origin of the Semites" by William H. Worrell; and "The Bethlehem Mosaics" by Timotheos Themelis.
 After the first year it had 150 members.

+Though Palestinian Arabs were absent from its inaugural meeting, the first journal published by the Society did include articles from local Palestinian scholars like Tawfiq Canaan and Stephan Hanna Stephan.
+Canaan also went on to sit on the Society's Board of Directors until 1948, and other prominent Arab scholars like George Antonious sat on its central committee.
+This inclusion of local and regional scholars made it rather unique among Mandate era societies in Jerusalem.